samueliu/Self-Landing-Rocket/README.md

 # Self-Landing-Rocket
 Democratization of Self-Landing Rocketry Capstone repository
 # Project Description
-The goal of this project is to provide research groups and hobbyists with an open source, drone motor, rocket build that they can copy and modify to implement control algorithms.
+The goal of this project is to provide research groups and hobbyists with an open source, sub-scale, self-stabilizing model rocket platform that will unlock previously inaccessible low-budget research/experimentation of 'inverted pendulum' self-landing rockets.
 This page contains details on the required materials and tools as well as build instructions.

 <img width="436" alt="Screenshot 2023-11-28 at 5 56 44 PM" src="https://github.com/samueliu/Self-Landing-Rocket/assets/151796773/e18f314b-079f-452b-893b-856840619189">